 How are Dental Crowns Placed?

-To have a dental crown procedure near you in Port Charlotte, you will need to visit the office of Dr. Villescas at least two separate times.
+To have a dental crown procedure near you in Port Charlotte, you will need to visit the dental office of Dr. Villescas at least two separate times.
 Dr. Villescas will prepare the affected tooth at your first visit to allow the crown to fit comfortably.
 Any decay or damage will be removed, the tooth will be shaped and cleaned, and an impression will be taken.

-A temporary crown will be placed before you leave our office to keep the tooth protected until you have the permanent crown put in place.
+A temporary crown will be placed before you leave our dental office to keep the tooth protected until you have the permanent crown put in place.
 Once a dental laboratory has completed it, you will return for a second appointment to have the permanent crown bonded to the prepared tooth.
 Call us to meet our dentist and get the dental crown procedure near you.